English: Chunga, Symplocos tree.

 Tamil: li lotai, Velli leti

-The Lodh tree is an evergreen tree, that grows up to 15 m high, the bark is smooth creamy white, light grey, thin, the leaves are simple, arranged alternately, estipulate; petiole up to 15 mm, slender, glabrous, elliptic, elliptic- elliptic-oblong, base and apex acute.
+The Lodh tree is an evergreen tree, that grows up to 15 m high, the bark is smooth creamy white, light grey, and thin, the leaves are simple, arranged alternately, estipulate; petiole up to 15 mm, slender, glabrous, elliptic, elliptic- elliptic-oblong, base and apex acute.
 Flowers are white, born in axillaries, simple and 7 cm long, corolla 1 cm across, five-lobed, ovate.
 Fruit is a drupe, glabrous, 8 mm across, globose ribbed, purple; seeds are oblong up to 3 numbers.

 Leaf Arrangement